ALKAPODDAR/ALKAPODDAR/README.md

 - 👋 Hi, I’m @ALKAPODDAR
-- 👀 I’m interested in web development
+- 👀 I'm working to be a full stack web developer
-- 🌱 I’m currently learning javascript
+- 🌱I’m interested in problem solving & AI
 - 💞️ I’m looking to collaborate on with GDSC
 - 📫 How to reach me - alkapoddar1218@gmail.com